 Discussion:

 The results of this study demonstrate that Yellow Bean powder can replace fishmeal in Nile tilapia diets without significantly affecting growth performance, as indicated by similar final weights and weight gains across dietary treatments.
-However, FCR and PER worsened as Yellow Bean inclusion increased, likely due to the higher carbohydrate and fiber content in Yellow Bean, which may reduce digestibility (Francis et al., 2001).
+However, FCR and PER worsened as Yellow Bean inclusion increased, likely due to the higher carbohydrate and fibre content in Yellow Bean, which may reduce digestibility (Francis et al., 2001).
 The survival rates observed were high, indicating that Yellow Bean does not negatively affect the overall health of the fish.
 Regarding immune responses, antioxidant enzyme activities were improved in fish fed 25–50% Yellow Bean, reflecting the potential of plant-based feeds to enhance fish health (Gatlin et al., 2007).
-Hemoglobin concentration was significantly higher in the 50% replacement diet (YBD-4), which might indicate an adaptive response to diet-induced stress, potentially improving the oxygen-carrying capacity of the blood (Tacon & Metian, 2008).
+Haemoglobin concentration was significantly higher in the 50% replacement diet (YBD-4), which might indicate an adaptive response to diet-induced stress, potentially improving the oxygen-carrying capacity of the blood (Tacon & Metian, 2008).
 This study suggests that partial substitution of fishmeal with Yellow Bean is viable for Nile tilapia, promoting sustainable aquaculture practices without compromising growth or health.
 Further investigations should focus on optimizing processing techniques to enhance the nutritional quality of Yellow Bean for fish.

 Conclusion